 Remember that new animals arrive every day.
 You may have to return to the shelter a number of times before you find a good match.
 It is better to wait and come back again than it is to take home an animal who does not suit your lifestyle.

 *Please note that the adoption process can take up to 3 hours.
 This process includes looking at our animals and then working with our staff to process your application.
 We want to make sure that you have sufficient time to make the right decision, and we also want to make sure that you have all the information you need to help | care for this pet properly.

 - Take the pet portfolio of the animal you wish to adopt to the adoption reception desk.

 - You will receive an application/survey to complete.
 Do not worry your selected animal is reserved for you while you complete the paperwork.

-- Hand in completed form to front desk and wait for an adoption counsellor to contact you.
-Please feel free to visit anywhere in the shelter while you're waiting.
+- Hand in the completed form to front desk and wait for an adoption counselor to contact you.
+Please feel free to visit anywhere in the shelter while you’re waiting.

 - You will be called again when the adoption representative is ready to complete your application and receive payment.

 - Our staff will ask you about your lifestyle, family activities, ages of any children, and your typical schedule.
 All these questions will give us some of the information we need to help you make an appropriate match.
 Our goal is to find lifelong homes for animals, and to assist prospective adopters in finding an animal best suited to their needs.
 Filling out our adoption commitment and cover forms beforehand can help speed up the adoption process when you arrive at the shelter.

 *Please note: You MUST come to the shelter IN PERSON to meet the animal.
 Please do not fax the forms to us.